David Duncan Main: China Medical Board

 Main completed about 450 letters, a total of 570 pages, to the China Medical Board from 1915 until he left in 1926.
 Many of them ask for funds for medical and hospital developments, however many of his letters read like a diary, recounting stories of his life.
 He discussed other topics as well, such as the local political circumstances, Chinese medical operations, Chinese medical culture, social turmoil, opium usage, and the China Continuation Committee.

 The Hangzhou Government School

 After the successful treatment of 25 students in 1923, anti-Christian sentiments against the H.G.
 School were reduced.

 Foreign influence

-Dr. and Mrs. Main vacationed in Japan during 1923, when the Great Kanto earthquake struck.
+Main and his wife vacationed in Japan during 1923, when the Great Kanto earthquake struck.
 They survived and returned to Hangzhou to rest following this traumatic event and then began working to rebuild buildings affected by the earthquake.

 The Mains also visited Hong Kong and Japan in 1925, where their own Medical Missionary Association met with the British Medical Association for six days and formed unified relations and discussed high-order papers.